Jump to the content

 The closing date for applications is 1 February of each year.

 The Selection Committee aims to issue invitations to suitable candidates by the end of June for a multi-day virtual selection meeting in September, where applicants have the opportunity to present their proposals.
 An independent Selection Committee will choose the fellowship recipients at this meeting.
 Applicants must always abide by the rules of good scientific practice (PDF) and the principles of scientific ethics.
-The foundation provides information on dealing with generative AI in the selection area.
+Please take note of our information on dealing with generative AI in the selection area.

-You may not apply if you have previously received funding from the Humboldt Foundation.
+You may not apply if you have previously received funding from the Humboldt Foundation through the fellowship and awards programmes.
+In such cases, our alumni programme is available to you.

 All the best for your application!